 Goal of the Build: Have infinite survivability through invisibility and a constant source of healing by having access to unlimited throwing knives.

-- Fragments: Ember of Torches is mandatory too.
-For the rest, Ember of Mercy, Ember of Torches, Ember of Empyrean, Ember of Singeing, and Ember of Searing are all suitable.
+- Fragments: Ember of Mercy, Ember of Torches, Ember of Empyrean, Ember of Singeing, and Ember of Searing.

 - Mods:

-- Chest: Concussive Dampener and Resist mods depending on enemy damage
+- Chest: Concussive Dampener and Resistance Mods based on your enemies.

 Gameplay Loop